Terra Cotta

 Ditchland

 If countries had a yearbook it would say under Ditchland – Most likely to be confused with Dentland.
+Ditchlanders are not Ditch, and never will be.

 Ditchlanders like sausage, beer, and not talking about the past.
 They value words by the pound, and never use a short word where a long word will do.
 Like Korttrekkingsbeeldgebrek, which means ‘abbreviate’.
-To foreigners the traditional Ditch Poem of The Delicate butterfly sounds like three dogs spitting up the remains of a ginger biscuit, but to Ditchlanders the language must be spoken with a calm feminine tone, and only then does it become beautiful.
+To foreigners, the traditional Ditchland Poem of The Delicate butterfly sounds like three dogs spitting up the remains of a ginger biscuit, but to Ditchlanders the language must be spoken with a calm feminine tone, and only then does it become beautiful.

-The Jade East
+The Jade Feast

 Gypsym, the Capital City, famous for the great Pairmaids dotting the landscape in all cup sizes.